4 min read

 Unlike shallow breathing, slow breathing lowers the sympathetic activity but ups the parasympathetic activity.

-The parasympathetic nervous system regulates the bodily systems active during standby, such as resting and digestion, so ujjayi breath is a great tool to take somebody away from fight-or-flight impulses which aren’t good for the body to maintain for long periods.
+The parasympathetic nervous system regulates the bodily systems active during standby, such as resting and digestion, so ujjayi breath is a great tool to shift away from fight-or-flight impulses, which aren’t good for the body to maintain for long periods.

 When to Practice Ujjayi Breathing

-• During Yoga Practice: Ujjayi breath is commonly used in yoga to enhance the mind-body connection and maintain focus during the practice.
+• During Yoga Practice: Ujjayi breath is commonly used in yoga to enhance the mind-body connection and maintain focus.
 It helps regulate breathing, creates a soothing sound that can be meditative, and promotes a sense of calmness.

 • During Stressful Situations: Ujjayi breath can be employed in stressful situations to help reduce anxiety and promote relaxation.
 Its slow and controlled nature can activate the parasympathetic nervous system, which counteracts the "fight or flight" response and induces a feeling of tranquility.